Vyral/base-template/_posts/2021-09-21-six-personal-perspectives-part-1-self-mastery.md

 {% include excerpt.html %}

-Today’s video marks the beginning of a six-part series on Six Personal Perspectives, a curriculum developed by Gary Keller that was designed around self-development.
+Today’s video marks the beginning of a six-part series called "Six Personal Perspectives," a curriculum developed by Gary Keller that was designed around self-development.
 The first of the six personal perspectives is self-mastery.
 Let’s dive in\!

 **Self-mastery starts with a process called KASH, which stands for “knowledge, attitude, skills, and habits.”** To be the master of anything, you have to have the right knowledge, attitude, and skills.
 Once your skills are established, you can develop long-lasting habits that will allow you to accomplish anything that you want.